monstermac77/vr/README.md

 * Manages the USB port for your headset so you don't have to unplug/replug it each session (all lights on your headset will be off and your computer won't detect your headset, just as if the cable were actually unplugged)
 * Manages Windows Mixed Reality portal, in particular killing it when it's no longer used
 * Manages SteamVR Room Setup, in particular killing the process when it launches unnecessarily
-* (Upcoming) Maintains your SteamVR home setup and chaperone bounds, so that you can make them perfect once and [not worry about SteamVR deleting them randomly](https://www.reddit.com/r/Vive/comments/6crmf0/steam_vr_home_keeps_resetting_to_default/).
+* (Optional) Maintains your SteamVR home so that you can make it perfect once and [not worry about SteamVR deleting it randomly](https://www.reddit.com/r/Vive/comments/6crmf0/steam_vr_home_keeps_resetting_to_default/).
+* (Optional) Maintains your SteamVR chaperone bounds and playspace (size and orientation)

 **Prerequisites**
 * Highly recommended: In the Windows settings app "User Account Control Settings" should be set to ["Never notify"](https://articulate.com/support/article/how-to-turn-user-account-control-on-or-off-in-windows-10).
 If doing so makes you uncomfortable, [whitelist just USBDeview](https://lifehacker.com/how-to-eliminate-uac-prompts-for-specific-applications-493128966).